joedefen/crostini-kde-setup/README.md

     * **Testing** - newer, less stable software; you cannot to return to **Stable**.
     * **Unstable** - newest, least stable software; you may not be able to return to **Testing** and cannot return to **Stable**.

+**NOTE**: **Snaps do not work well** (e.g., see [Yes, you can install Snap packages on Chrome OS, but it’s not great](https://chromeunboxed.com/install-snap-packages-chromebook-crostini-linux-how-to/)), and thus no Snap buttons are provided lest it leads you down that rathole.

 #### Which Debian Repository Should You Use?"
 Debian is famous for lagging well behind the lastest app releases, but **MaintGUI** can remedy that.
 Our advice:
 * remain on **Stable** unless you require more current apps although **Unstable** and **Testing** are not nearly as risky as their names suggest.